OguzPastirmaci/oci-gpu-monitoring/docs/windows.md

 ```

 ## Steps for publishing GPU metrics to OCI Monitoring service

+**IMPORTANT:** Run all of the commands below in an elevated PowerShell prompt (Run as administrator).

 1. Create a directory in your user's home directory.